adamhashi/genero-syntax-highlighting/README.md

         "<C-z>": false,
         "<C-y>": false,
         "<C-a>": false,
+        "<C-s>": false,
-        "<C-s>": false
+        "<C-f>": false
     }

 This will remove the tab indent lines and get rid of some of the vim commands with the far more useful Windows ones.
 If you like Ctrl-V in vim, middle click dragging in vscode does the same thing.
+The terminal settings lets the vscode terminal read your bash settings.

 ## Known Issues